 A growing number of employers and unions offer their own Medicare Advantage plans.
 To enroll in these plans, retirees enroll through their employer or union.
 These employer retiree plans:

-- Provide Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B benefits and may also include prescription drug coverage;
+- Provide Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... and Part B benefits and may also include prescription drug coverage;

 - Might provide more coverage than most Medicare Advantage plans (according to America’s Health Insurance Plans (AHIP); and